Community Update May 2025

 In 2012, CAASA applied for and was approved by the State as an EMS Continuing Education Center, allowing us to provide continuing education to EMS providers.
 This was upgraded to an Initial Education approved center, and a training consortium was formed that now includes all the County agencies as well as several neighboring agencies.

-Community Paramedic Pilot Program
+Community Paramedic Special Study

-In 2015, CAASA pursued and was awarded one of 12 pilot studies for Community Paramedicine in Michigan.
+In 2015, CAASA pursued and was awarded one of 12 special studies for Community Paramedicine in Michigan.
 This program ran successfully through 2019, where a pause in the program was immediately followed by COVID-19, effectively stopping the program.
 The pandemic did offer CAASA another chance to shine as it played a significant role in treating and transporting many critically ill patients, providing treatments during transport usually only accomplished in the hospital, as well as partnering with the health department to provide vaccinations and monoclonal antibody treatments to homebound patients.

 Adding the Rescue Division